codyperry325/Mass_RMSD_Comparison/README.md

 file(n-1).cif vs filen.cif
 ```

 Remaining crystals value reports the crystal it is currently comparing against the rest.
 If there are alof of cif files in the folder, this process could take a long time to iterate through but should not need any monitoring!
+Uncomment the print line in the [for j] loop to see more detailed progress.

 To ensure compatibility, verions of ASE and CCDC are:
 ```